The Gyuto Knife Anatomy

 Like most Japanese knives the Gyuto Knife has a half tang handle or a "wa" handle which makes it light in weight relative to the blade.
 This helps move the balancing point further down the blade making the pinching grip the grip to use to give the wielder complete control of the knife.
-Japanese are all a little smaller than Europeans who created the french chef knives and smaller hands typically leads to slightly smaller handles.
+Japanese are all a little smaller than the Europeans who created the french chef knives and smaller hands typically lead to slightly smaller handles.

 2. The Handle Butt / Ejiri

 The butt of the handle is often used to tap in the half tang into the blade.
-As a result a 45 degree angle at the butt of the knife is relatively uncommon.
-We have chosen an angled base both for the light weight and intricacy of the handle as well as the simple reason - it looks magnificent on the wall or in the hand.
+As a result, a 45-degree angle at the butt of the knife is relatively uncommon.
+We have chosen an angled base both for the lightweight and intricacy of the handle as well as the simple reason - it looks magnificent on the wall or in the hand.